Summer arrives with warm weather and a huge storm

 Dunedin's temperatures are expected to climb a few notches higher than this time last year.

-Invercargill will also be warmer than usual, with temperatures looking to hit the near-to-mid-20's McInnes said.
+Invercargill will also be warmer than usual, with temperatures expected to hit the near-to-mid-20s, McInnes said.